hyperspy/hyperspy/exspy/doc/user_guide/eds.rst

 Loading data
 ^^^^^^^^^^^^

-All data are loaded with the :py:func:`~.io.load` function, as described in detail in :ref:`Loading files<loading_files>`.
-HyperSpy is able to import different formats, among them ".msa" and ".rpl" (the raw format of Oxford Instruments and Bruker).
+All data are loaded with the :py:func:`hyperspy.api.load` function, as described in detail in the :external+hyperspy:ref:`loading files<loading_files>` of the HyperSpy documentation.
+HyperSpy is able to import different formats, among them ``msa`` and ``rpl`` (the raw format of Oxford Instruments and Bruker).

 Here are three examples of files exported by Oxford Instruments software (INCA).
 For a single spectrum: